 Performance Withdrawal Policy

-A student may be withdrawn from the major if:
+A student may be withdrawn from any of our majors if:

 (i) The student receives 2 grades less than C- in a two-year period in courses required for the major, or